cysecroad/cysecroad/content/blog/posts/git-grammar-check/index.md

 ## Local merging spell check

+While GitHub Actions are great, waiting for the cloud to tell you about typos is like waiting for your code to compile - ain't nobody got time for that!
+Let's set up local checks.

-We want to set this spell check in a way that when we do merge locally, it's invoked and mergin won't be available until this check passes.\
+We want to set this spell check in a way that when we do merge locally, it's invoked and merging won't be done until this check passes.\
 For this, we will need to use Git hooks, as Git Actions only works for remote/cloud checks.

 1. First, install all the required packages